Les Gandar: Political career

 Gandar was a cabinet minister in the Third National Government of New Zealand holding the Education portfolio (1975–1978), and from 1979 to 1982 was the New Zealand High Commissioner to the United Kingdom.

 Later life and death

-He died on 16 December 1994 in Wellington and was cremated.
+Gandar died on 16 December 1994 in Wellington and was cremated.

+Honours and awards

+In 1977, Gandar was awarded the Queen Elizabeth II Silver Jubilee Medal, and in 1990 he received the New Zealand 1990 Commemoration Medal.